 In great contrast to his later break from the Church in Rome, Henry was once fervently pro-Pope, so much so that he went to the mat for the Holy Father and got quite the honor.
 In his spare time, he arranged marriages for close relatives, played a lot of tunes, and loved animals.
 And that's just the beginning of the odd facts about Henry VIII.
 Keep reading to find out more bizarre things about the life of Henry VIII.

-The Most Important Royal Servant Was Henry's Toilet Attendant
+Henry's Toilet Attendant Was The Most Important Royal Servant

 In Henry's court, his servants vied to be as physically close to the king as possible - at all times.
 The monarch reserved the honor of being close to his royal person for only a few people.
-During his reign, only four men got the gig of "Groom of the Stool," the most physically intimate position - and therefore the most honored - amongst his attendants.
-These grooms helped dress and undress the king before and after he went to the bathroom, but also controlled access to the monarch and some of his finances.
-They even had power over a stamp of the King's signature!
+During his reign, only four men got the gig of "Groom of the Stool," the most physically intimate position - and therefore the most honored - of his attendants.